I learned a lot when I hosted my first-ever conference.

 I have to tell you: this was one of the hardest things for me to appreciate and adopt in my own business.

-Whether paying for a course or book to learn something new, hiring people to help me grow my business, either in an advisorial role (coaching) or immersive (virtual assistants, audio engineers, etc.), or spending money on ads or paid networking opportunities, I used to reluctantly earmark money from client revenue with the intent of growing and sustaining my business.
+Whether paying for a course or book to learn something new, hiring people to help me grow my business, either in an advisory role (coaching) or immersive (virtual assistants, audio engineers, etc.), or spending money on ads or paid networking opportunities, I used to reluctantly earmark money from client revenue with the intent of growing and sustaining my business.

 The attendees at the conference cared more about where they’ll be in a year or two than what particular projects or clients they might happen to have on deck at the moment.